-My honourable friend the Parliamentary Under-Secretary of State for Work and Pensions (James Plaskitt) has made the following Written Ministerial Statement.
+My right honourable friend the Minister for Culture, Creative Industries and Tourism (Margaret Hodge) has made the following Written Ministerial Statement.

 An error has been identified in the Written Answer given to the right honourable member for Maidenhead at Official Report 26 November 2007, col. 12W.
 The full Answer given was as follows:

 Mrs May: To ask the Secretary of State for Culture, Media and Sport, how many contracts were awarded by his department to Opinion Leader Research in each year since 1997; and in respect of each what was (a) the title and purpose of the project, (b) the cost to the public purse and (c) the dates on which the project was (i) put to tender, (ii) awarded to Opinion Leader Research, (iii) carried out and (iv) completed and its findings put to the department.